Grandfather Mountain mourns the loss of Gerry the black bear

 Gerry was humanely euthanized following a long history of debilitating arthritis.
 She was 31 years old.
-In the wild, black bears live into their early 20s, while those in captivity can live up to and beyond 30.
+In the wild, black bears live into their early 20s, while those in captivity can live up to and beyond 30, according to a statement released by the Grandfather Mountain Stewardship.

 Gerry was born in the wild in Northern Michigan and then orphaned at two months of age.

-Gerry was an ideal candidate for Rogers’ bear research, as he could actually get close enough to handle the trusting bear, observe her feeding patterns and monitor her heart rate and body temperature.

-Unfortunately, after the research concluded, Gerry became too acclimated to humans, and Rogers feared that she would be put down for being a nuisance bear.
-Desperate to find a place for the gentle bear to live, Rogers searched high and low for a habitat with ample room in a natural setting.

-He settled on high, having been friends with the late Hugh Morton, founder of the Grandfather Mountain nature park.
-On June 5, 1992, at 3-and-a-half years old, Gerry moved across several states with her three cubs.
+“She settled on high, having been friends with the late Hugh Morton, founder of the Grandfather Mountain nature park.
+On June 5, 1992, at 3-and-a-half years old, Gerry moved across several states with her three cubs,” the statement said.

-The bears’ acclimation to their new home was as seamless as possible, and it didn’t take long for them to grow comfortable in their new surroundings.

-After their first season on the mountain, and when they came of age, Gerry’s three cubs were ready to be sent out on their own.
-North Carolina wildlife officials arranged to release them back into the wild, where they were presumed to have adapted.

 “Gerry was a very special bear to us all,” said Jesse Pope, Grandfather Mountain Stewardship Foundation president and executive director.
 “I had the pleasure of working with her when I was a keeper early in my career, and I have nothing but fond memories of my interactions with her.”